krishna-waidande/krishna-waidande.github.io/README.md

 by using this approach I get required output.

 so while coding for this approach my first thought was how can i create temp files in c .
-2nd pronblem was how can i generate unique n no of file names. so after reading on blogs i found that using ``` **sprintf()** ``` in c we can generate n no of filenames so this function help me to to give filenames at runtime.
+2nd pronblem was how can I generate unique n no of file names. so after reading on blogs i found that using ``` sprintf() ``` in c we can generate n no of filenames so this function help me to to give filenames at runtime.

 so in this way i started coding for this approach.